 2. Define Your Goals

 Holding promotions with just a general sense of increasing business is a recipe for failure.
-You need to set some measurable goals to make bar promotions worthwhile.
+You need to set some measurable goals to make Changing Bar Marketing promotions worthwhile.
 What do you want to achieve?
 The answers to that question might include the following goals:

 - Creating buzz among the members of targeted groups — corporate types, hipsters, club kids, neighborhood sports fans and other demographic targets